Cryszzz/CIS-5650-WebGPU-SNOW/README.md

 ![Terrain Mesh](img/terrain.png)

+### Distanced Fog
+We added distanced fog in our fragment shader to make it more realistic.
+We added gui parameter for our viewers to change fog distance thereby enhancing interactivity and user engagement.

 ### Compute Shader: Snow Accumulation
 Using physically-based variables such as inclination, aspect, temperature, and precipitation data, our compute pipeline runs the three stages of snow accumulation described above: snow fall, snow melt, and snow redistribution.